kermitt2/delft/doc/grobid.md

 python3 delft/applications/grobidTagger.py citation eval --architecture *name-of-architecture* --input *path-to-the-grobid-data-file-to-be-used-for-evaluation*
 ```

+### Sequences longer than the model takes

+A model labels at most `max_sequence_length` tokens of a sequence (sub-tokens with a transformer, where 512 sub-tokens can be less than 300 words).
+A longer sequence is truncated when it is labelled: the tokens after the cut are left out of the result, and a warning is logged.
+It is up to the caller to cut long sequences before sending them.

 ## Calling DeLFT from GROBID

 GROBID embeds DeLFT in the JVM process through [JEP](https://github.com/ninia/jep): it instantiates a `Sequence`, loads the model once, then calls `tag()` for every sequence to be labelled.